Your Fall To-Do List: Cleanup & Maintenance for Commercial Properties

 Test your backup generators now to make sure they will work properly when you need them.
 If you don’t have backup generators, consider investing in them before winter.
 You never know when you may need them!

 Routinely inspecting your electrical circuits is a good idea as well.
-Winter means higher usage of lighting and appliances, and faulty circuits could lead to blown fuses — or worse, a potential building fire.
+Winter means higher usage of lighting and appliances, and faulty circuits could lead to blown fuses—or worse, a potential building fire.
 So take the time now to ensure your electrical circuits are in good working order.

-5. Service Your HVAC System
+5. Have Your HVAC System Serviced

-Check HVAC
+commercial HVAC

 Having your heating, ventilation, and air conditioning (HVAC) systems properly serviced will help keep your tenants happy when the cold weather hits.
 Routine servicing of HVAC systems will also prolong their efficiency and durability.